NOTICE REGARDING TRANSMISSION OF WIRELESS EMERGENCY ALERTS

 Q: Do I have to sign up to receive alerts?

-A: No. T-Mobile customers with capable devices are automatically signed up for WEA.
+A: No. T-Mobile customers with devices designed to receive WEA messages are automatically signed up.

 Q: Can I block WEA alerts?

 A: Partially.
-You can block alerts involving imminent threats to safety and/or AMBER Alerts; but, you cannot block emergency alerts issued by the President of the United States.
-See the user manual for your device for instructions or review general blocking instructions.
+You can block alerts involving imminent threats to safety, AMBER Alerts, and/or Public Safety messages but, you cannot block emergency alerts issued by the President of the United States.
+See the user manual for your device for instructions.

 Q: What will happen when I receive a WEA alert?